 Capsaicin Ointment Against Nerve Pain:

 Zostrix was developed to treat the nerve pain that may linger after a shingles rash clears.
 If you apply a capsaicin product every day or several times daily, it can help ease arthritis pain (Progress in Drug Research, 2014).
-The idea is that it depletes substance P, which is essential for the sensation of pain.
+Some warnings, though.
+Many people find that such capsaicin ointments are just too uncomfortable for their delicate skin.

 You might want to use disposable gloves to apply your rub.
 Getting even a tiny amount in your eyes, nose or other delicate tissues could be extremely uncomfortable.